gfxdisp/ColorVideoVDP/README.md

 ## Configuration files

-Configuration files contain a list of available display models (`display_models.json`), colour spaces (`color_spaces.json`) and the parameters of the metric (`cvvdp_parameters.json`).
+Configuration files contain a list of available display models (`display_models.json`), color spaces (`color_spaces.json`) and the parameters of the metric (`cvvdp_parameters.json`).
 Those are located by default in `pycvvdp/vvdp_data` folder.
 Different locations could be specified with the `--config-paths` argument or the `CVVDP_PATH` environment variable.

-If you want to use a different colour space or display model, make a copy of the corresponding file in another directory, add your custom entry, and then pass the path to either the directory or the file as the `--config-paths` argument.
+If you want to use a different color space or display model, make a copy of the corresponding file in another directory, add your custom entry, and then pass the path to either the directory or the file as the `--config-paths` argument.

 You can also use a different metric calibration file by passing a path to another `cvvdp_parameters.json` file.